 Thus, the priority of tasks, the execution time of a task and the rate of periodic tasks are not system properties.
-The priority and rate of tasks can be found in the implementation and the execution times of tasks can be calculated using tools.
-Typical examples of system properties are if a tasks response time is less than a specific deadline, if precedence restrictions are violated or the probability of a message queue being empty or being full.
+The priority and rate of tasks can be found in the implementation and the execution times of tasks can often be calculated using tools.
+Examples of system properties are how often the response time of a task exceeds a certain limit, i.e. a deadline, or the probability of a message queue being empty or being full.